Learn about what Royal Waste is doing to help your community.

-Royal Waste is a single stream recycling facility that offers 24/7 services and a dedicated staff to integrate seamlessly with a business’ existing waste management schedule.
+Royal Waste is a single stream recycling facility that offers 24/7 services and a dedicated staff to integrate seamlessly with a business’ existing recycling and waste management schedule.
 Our goal is to eliminate waste by educating, training and providing our customers with more sustainable waste and recycling options and practices.
-For more information, contact email@example.com or 718-526-2623.
+For more information, contact firstname.lastname@example.org or 718-526-2623.

 Employee Appreciation Day was a great success.
 Royal Waste Services put on an all-day BBQ for each and every employee thanking them for their hard work and tireless dedication to the company.
 Operating in and around one of the world’s busiest cities is no easy feat so Royal wanted to make sure that their work is rewarded and appreciated!

 Everyone from office staff to drivers and mechanics to operators and laborers partook in the fun, and they took some necessary time off to unwind and enjoy delicious food with colleagues.
 Thank you for everything you do!